lingua-games/play-lingua/README.md

-# Welcome to play lingua project
+# Welcome to Playinglingua <sup><sup>[Live demo](https://www.playinglingua.com)</sup></sup>
+PlayingLingua is a free, non-commercial, open source and cross-platform application which is developed to help people to learn new languages.
+In PlayingLingua, you play games, earn scores and learn new words.
+You can either play your own words or other players words.
+You can also contribute in the word pool or even project code.

 ### Table of content
 * [Builds](#Builds)